William McKay Shipp, EsquirePrincipal, Managing Director

 LEED Accredited Professional with a thorough understanding of green building techniques and the knowledge and skills to facilitate the LEED certification process for new commercial construction projects.

-Served as a member of County Executive Rushern Baker’s transition team providing input and legal analysis to reform the development review and permit process.
+Served as a member of two County Executives' transition teams providing input and legal analysis to reform the education system and the development review and permit process.

 Served four years as a member of the Prince George’s County Management Oversight Panel (“MOP”), a citizen board appointed by the Governor, the County Executive and the Chairman of the Board of Education to oversee the implementation of an independent audit of the County’s school system.